skip navigation

 Also — other possibly confusing uses

-FOCUSING ADVERB CONJUNCTION CONJUNCTIVE ADVERB
+FOCUSING ADVERB CONJUNCTION CONNECTIVE ADVERB

 Also is commonly used as a focusing adverb to emphasize the addition of information to what has already been mentioned.